Poetic Expressions

 Of windmills spinning,

-Of coals burning,
+Of coal burning,

 Of a child blowing bubbles_ high up high,

-Of trees blossoming fruits
+Of trees blossoming with fruits

-Of saxophonist serenading lovers.
+Of a saxophonist serenades.

 Of wondrous and sustaining,